History of science: Hellenistic medicine

 There was not a defined societal structure for healthcare during the age of Hippocrates.
 At that time, society was not organized and knowledgeable as people still relied on pure religious reasoning to explain illnesses.
 Hippocrates introduced the first healthcare system based on science and clinical protocols.
 Hippocrates' theories about physics and medicine helped pave the way in creating an organized medical structure for society.
 In medicine, Hippocrates (c.
-460 BC – c.
-370 BCE) and his followers were the first to describe many diseases and medical conditions and developed the Hippocratic Oath for physicians, still relevant and in use today.
+460–370 BCE) and his followers were the first to describe many diseases and medical conditions and developed the Hippocratic Oath for physicians, still relevant and in use today.
 Hippocrates' ideas are expressed in The Hippocratic Corpus.
 The collection notes descriptions of medical philosophies and how disease and lifestyle choices reflect on the physical body.
 Hippocrates influenced a Westernized, professional relationship among physician and patient.
-Hippocrates is also known as "the Father of Medicine".Herophilos (335–280 BCE) was the first to base his conclusions on dissection of the human body and to describe the nervous system.
+Hippocrates is also known as "the Father of Medicine".
+Herophilos (335–280 BCE) was the first to base his conclusions on dissection of the human body and to describe the nervous system.
 Galen (129 – c.
 200 CE) performed many audacious operations—including brain and eye surgeries— that were not tried again for almost two millennia.